ebyass/sei-project-03/README.md

 # Brief

-In 8 days and in groups of 3 we had to:
+In groups of 3 we had to:

-**Build a full-stack MERN application** by creating your own backend and your own front-end
+* **Build a full-stack MERN application** by creating your own backend and your own front-end

-**Use an Express API** to serve your data from a Mongo database
+* **Use an Express API** to serve your data from a Mongo database

-**Consume your API with a separate front-end** built with React
+* **Consume your API with a separate front-end** built with React

-**Be a complete product** ensuring there are multiple relationships and CRUD functionality for at least a couple of models
+* **Be a complete product** ensuring there are multiple relationships and CRUD functionality for at least a couple of models

-**Implement thoughtful user stories/wireframes** to make clear the core features essential for MVP
+* **Implement thoughtful user stories/wireframes** to make clear the core features essential for MVP

-**Deploy online** so it’s publicly accessible
+* **Deploy online** so it’s publicly accessible

+# Timeframe

+8 days

 # Technologies Used